 The Siloz community is very near the Baraci community in Medgidia.
 Nearly all homes are two-room wooden shacks and most have a gated front yard.
 It is a very close knit community and full of kids and action.
 Our house-to-house visits are so meaningful at Siloz.
 We are also beginning a girls meeting partnering with another ministry targeting teens vulnerable to trafficking and prostitution.
 Periodically, we bring a bag of groceries to each family at Siloz and provide other assistance when we can.
 And from time to time we get parental permission and bring a group of kids on an excursion.

 From time to time, we create a special event day for kids called Lumina (The Light).
 Typically we get about 100 kids together, have fun activities, sing worship songs, share a bible lesson, create a play or have a sports day.
 We usually share a meal and sometimes even go out to a restaurant—-a really big deal for these kids!

 Fundatia Porti Deschise helps alleviate the suffering of destitute children and families.
 They open doors and point the wayward, lost and hopeless to the road of a purposeful Christ-centered life.
 We connect with them for Lumina and other kids events.

 Stepping Stone Missions runs a day program for kids at a community center they renovated.
 They provide education and a second chance for kids.
-We will work together to have meetings to steer girls away from a life of prostitution.
+They too have a heart to steer girls away from a life of prostitution and premature marraige.

 PRR provides a hope and a future for at-risk children in Constanta, Romania.
-They raise the children at the boys and girls homes.
+They raise the children at a boys and a girls homes.
 We spend time with the kids, have outings, make crafts and find many good excuses to have a party!

 Prayer shifts the atmosphere and petitions God for breakthrough!

 Email us to learn more about being part of our Intercessory (Prayer) Team.

 Daffodils From Heaven, Inc. is a 501(c)(3) (charitable donation) non-profit organization based in the United States.
 All donations will be receipted.
 All US donations are tax deductible.

 It’s easy to give.
-Donations can be one time or recurring, via Paypal account, credit card or snail mail check.
+Donations can be one time or recurring, cash, check or credit card.